-Mr. Khoo was appointed as an Independent Director on 26 June 2019, and was last re-elected as a director on 27 August 2019.
-He serves as the Chairman of the NC, and as a member of the Board, AC and RC.
+Mr. Khoo was appointed as an Independent Director on 26 June 2019.
+He was last re-elected as a director on 27 August 2019 and is due for re-election at the forthcoming AGM.
+He serves as the Chairman of the AC, and as a member of the Board, NC and RC.

 Mr. Khoo is a member of the Institute of Singapore Chartered Accountants, Certified Public Accountants of Australia and an Associate of the Singapore Institute of Directors.
 He obtained a Bachelor of Accountancy Degree from Nanyang Technological University in Singapore.
-Mr. Khoo is currently the lead independent director of Nippecraft Limited and Resources Prima Group Limited, which are listed on the Catalist Board of SGX-ST. He did not hold any past directorships in the preceding three (3) years in other listed companies.
+Mr. Khoo is currently the independent non-executive Chairman of Nippecraft Limited and lead independent director of Resources Prima Group Limited, which are listed on the Catalist Board of SGX-ST. He did not hold any past directorships in the preceding three (3) years in other listed companies.